Rules

 2. Safety

 2.1 All events will be run on cold ranges.
-Competitors’ firearms will remain unloaded at the event site except under the direction and immediate supervision of an Event Official.
+Participants’ firearms will remain unloaded at the event site except under the direction and immediate supervision of an Event Official

-2.2 Eye protection is mandatory for competitors, spectators and officials at the event site.
+2.2 Eye protection is mandatory for participants, spectators, & officials at the event site.
 It is the competitor’s responsibility to put eye protection back on if they come off during the course of fire.
 A re-shoot will not be granted.

-2.3 Ear protection is mandatory for competitors, spectators and officials while on or near a stage.
+2.3 Ear protection is mandatory for participants, spectators, & officials while on or near a stage.
 It is the competitor’s responsibility to put ear protection back on if they come off during the course of fire.
 A re-shoot will not be granted.

-2.4 Competitors’ firearms will remain unloaded at the event site except under the direction and immediate supervision of an Event Official.
+2.4 Participants’ firearms will remain unloaded at the event site except under the direction and immediate supervision of an Event Official.

 2.5 Firearms may be transported to, from and between stages only in the following conditions:

-2.5.1 Handguns must be unloaded, in a case or holster, de-cocked and with the magazine removed.
+2.5.1 Handguns must be unloaded, cased or holstered, de-cocked and with the magazine removed.

-2.5.2 Rifles must be unloaded, cased or secured muzzle up or muzzle down in a stable gun cart/caddy, or carried slung with the muzzle up or down.
+2.5.2 Rifles must be unloaded, cased, secured muzzle up or muzzle down in a stable gun cart/caddy, or carried slung with the muzzle up or down.
 Actions must be open, or a chamber flag inserted, and detachable magazines removed.
-The use of high-visibility chamber flags is recommended as a courtesy to other event competitors.
+The use of high-visibility chamber flags is recommended as a courtesy to other event participants.

 2.7 Firearms may only be abandoned in one of the following conditions: